face-thinkingPROB

 Utility

 The utility class can be used to incorporate chemistry profiles, turbulent inflows etc, in the initial and boundary conditions.
-It inspired in the Utility options in PelePhysics and is a placeholder for complex interactions not specified in this fie, such as new data read from files.
+It inspired in the Utility options in PelePhysicsarrow-up-right and is a placeholder for complex interactions not specified in this fie, such as new data read from files.
 Utility can access data from input and external files.
 Conditions and parameters defined in PROB are known at compile time.
 To use the Utility requires an additional line in GNU_Makefile and to change the prob_initdata to allow an additional argument

 This class allows access to multiples functions, for example PMF in PelePhysics.